gustavo-beck/wavebender-gan/docs/index.md

 ### Spectral slope

-Global scaling of the spectral slope mainly appears to affect signal gain, as shown in the below example where spectral slope has been multiplied by 0.2.
-This could be because of the significant correlation between speech loudness and spectral slope in human speech production.
+Global scaling of the spectral slope mainly appears to affect signal gain, as shown in the below example (spectral slope multiplied by 0.2).
+This effect might be a consequence of the significant correlation between speech loudness and spectral slope in human speech production.

 <audio controls>
   <source src="./audios/WavebenderGAN/Manipulation/LJ026-0014_low_spectral_slope.wav" type="audio/wav">